Mount Sugarloaf (New South Wales)

-Mount Sugarloaf, also known as Great Sugar Loaf, is a mountain in the lower Hunter Region of New South Wales, Australia, standing at 412 metres (1,352 feet), it looks over the cities of Newcastle, Lake Macquarie, Cessnock, and Maitland.
+Mount Sugarloaf (Kapara) also known as Great Sugar Loaf, is a mountain in the lower Hunter Region of New South Wales, Australia, standing at 412 metres (1,352 feet), it looks over the cities of Newcastle, Lake Macquarie, Cessnock, and Maitland.
 The summit of the mountain is in the Lake Macquarie suburb of West Wallsend and access to the summit is gained via this suburb.
 However, the mountain itself is also part of the city of Cessnock suburbs Mulbring and Richmond Vale.
 It is home to television transmitters that broadcast to the lower Hunter region.
 On 18 and 19 July 1965, the mountain received 10 cm of snow.
 It also snowed on the summit in the winter of 1975.

 Television transmitters

 The mountain has two broadcast transmission towers.
 Since the 1960s, their main function has been to transmit analogue television on VHF.
 In the 1990s, two UHF analogue stations began to transmit from there.
 Since 2003, they have also been transmitting digital television in the UHF band (all digital television in the lower Hunter is on UHF).
 The analogue television transmitters (VHF and UHF) were switched off in November 2012.
-One tower, built to transmit the original VHF analogue television services of NBN Television on VHF Channel 3, transmits NBN and two government digital TV services.
+One tower, built to transmit the original VHF analogue television services of NBN on VHF Channel 3, transmits Channel Nine and two government digital TV services.
 It is commonly referred to as the "NBN Tower".
 The second tower is transmitting the other two commercial digital (UHF) TV stations.
 The second tower is controlled by Broadcast Australia, being formerly run by the National Transmission Authority.
 There are many other radio antennae on these towers, including 105.3 NEWFM (Newcastle's original commercial FM broadcaster – launching in 1989) and those belonging to amateur radio repeater and beacon stations.